- Many SMEs do business in sectors worst hit by the economic crisis

 "European SMEs have been long in need for stronger attention"

 "European SMEs have been long in need for stronger attention from the institutions, both at the European and the national level.
 What we did, in our capacity as the parliamentary team appointed to draft this report, was identifying what challenges are still pending from the past years, and which ones have recently emerged in the aftermath of the Covid-19 pandemic, in order to provide the Commission with a clear outlook of what issues ought to be tackled by the next EU strategy". said lead MEP Paolo Borchia (ID, IT).

 "Given the importance of the subject, there was a will to move forward as swiftly as possible from all political groups.
 First and foremost, the need to make readily available funding and liquidity for SMEs, as well as the need to set concrete and binding roadmap to reduce administrative burdens, for example by following the target adopted by some Member States to cut bureaucracy by 30%" he said.

-"Concerning the future outlook in the post-Covid years, we want SMEs to be at the centre of the innovation and transition efforts.
+"Concerning the future outlook in the post-Covid years, our committee wants SMEs to be at the centre of the innovation and transition efforts.
 This means SME-tailored legislation and appropriate support from the institutions to ensure that SMEs can stay competitive in the medium and long-term" he added.